phanikiranwtc/codelabs/sencha/responsive-design-and-development.md

 * ‘wide’ – True if ‘width’ is greater than ‘height’ regardless of device type
 * ‘width’ – The width of the viewport
 * ‘height’ – The height of the viewport
+* ‘platform’ – An object containing various booleans describing the platform (see Ext.platformTags).
+The properties of this object are also available implicitly (without "platform." prefix) but this sub-object may be useful to resolve ambiguity (for example, if one of the responsiveFormulas overlaps and hides any of these properties).

 We can combine these variables in a variety of ways to create complex responsive rules.